 First, I’ve written about self-help remedies before.
 The law recognizes some form of “self-defense” for taking out a drone by any means available or necessary if one is reasonably in fear of “life or limb.”
 Every lawyer I know, including myself, would gladly take a case of clear self-defense.

 Outside a self-defense situation, shooting a drone is usually a cure worse than the problem.
 Shooting the drone is a federal crime punishable by fines and lengthy imprisonment (18 U.S.C.
 32), but the federal authorities may not want a jury trial against a homeowner alleging privacy concerns with possible state law defenses.
-On a state level, this Ohio homeowner may well be charged criminally, like the Drone Slayer of Kentucky.
+On a state level, this Ohio homeowner may well be charged criminally.
 He’s looking at a lot of time, money, inconvenience, and possible penalties, including possible prison time.
 His homeowner’s insurance will almost certainly not cover any of it, nor will it cover the damaged drone assuming the act was intentional – even if it covers claims involving firearms.

 Until we hear from the homeowner, we cannot confirm or deny what was said.
 The drone operator rejected the alleged “sunbathing” claim based on the time of day.
 Fair enough.
 But I knew a physician who liked to “sunbathe” when the sun was low in the sky in order to enjoy the warmth on her skin without the risks of skin damage.
 Some people may in fact be undressed in the privacy of their backyard or in pools or spas.
 In all fairness, it doesn’t look good for the Ohio drone slayer under the reported facts.

 The drone owner was advised by to: